Levak/RoleKeeper/README.md

 ### Referees commands

-A judge referee is a member with the `roles/referee` defined in `config.json`
+A judge referee is a member with the role `roles/referee` defined in `config.json`

  - `!say #channel message...`, makes bot say `message...` in `channel`.
 Note that `channel` has to be a valid chat-channel mention;
  - `!bo1 @teamA @teamB` (Both arguments have to be **existing** Discord role mentions);
    1. Creates a chat room named `match_teamA_vs_teamB`;
+   2. Broadcast the fact the channel was created in rooms `servers/.../rooms/match_created` defined in `config.json`;
-   2. Gives permissions to `teamA` and `teamB` roles to see the chat room;
+   3. Gives permissions to `teamA` and `teamB` roles to see the chat room;
-   3. Starts a best-of-1 map pick & ban sequence;
+   4. Starts a best-of-1 map pick & ban sequence;
-   4. Team captains are invited to type `!ban map`, `!pick map` or `!side side` one after the other;
+   5. Team captains are invited to type `!ban map`, `!pick map` or `!side side` one after the other;
-   5. Prints the summary of elected maps and sides;
+   6. Prints the summary of elected maps and sides;
+   7. Broadcast the results in rooms `servers/.../rooms/match_starting` defined in `config.json`.
  - `!bo3 @teamA @teamB`, same as `!bo1` excepts it creates a best-of-3 chat
    channel;
  - `!ban`, `!pick` and `!side` commands (see [Team captains](#team-captains))